Liverpool International Horse Show tickets | Horse & Hound

 Hospitality packages range from £162 to £205+VAT per person depending on the day and session you attend.
 Hospitality packages include a reserved table on the VIP platform, champagne reception, a three course meal and much more.

-Private or shared boxes are also available and cost £190 per adult and £140 per child for all performances bar the New Year’s Eve show, for which prices increase to £225 and £190 respectively.
+Private or shared boxes are also available and cost £140 per adult and £100 per child for all performances bar the New Year’s Eve show, for which prices increase to £170 and £130 respectively.
+Children under-five go free.
 For more information, visit the Liverpool International hospitality page.

 View Liverpool International timetable